Urbana, Ohio

-Urbana is a city in and the county seat of Champaign County, Ohio, United States, about 34 mi northeast of Dayton and 41 mi west of Columbus.
+Urbana is a city in Champaign County, Ohio, United States, and its county seat.
+It is located about 34 mi northeast of Dayton and 41 mi west of Columbus.
 The population was 11,115 at the 2020 census.
 It is the principal city of the Urbana micropolitan area.
 Urbana was laid out in 1805, and for a time in 1812 was the headquarters of the Northwestern army during the War of 1812.
-It is the burial place of the explorer and Indian fighter Simon Kenton.
+It is the burial place of the explorer and soldier Simon Kenton.
+The city was home to Urbana University and Curry Normal and Industrial Institute, a school for African American students.

 History

-Champaign County was formed on February 20, 1805 following the American Revolution and the Northwest Indian War.
+Champaign County was formed on February 20, 1805, following the American Revolution and the Northwest Indian War.
 Colonel William Ward, a Virginian who had settled in the Mad River Valley with Simon Kenton in 1799, purchased 160 acres which he considered the logical and most acceptable site for Champaign's county seat.
 He approached the county commissioners with a proposition to locate the seat of the new county on this tract.
 Ward suggested that site to divided into 212 lots and 22 out-lots, half of which, selected alternately, were to be given to the county and while Ward would retain the remainder.
 Ward also offered two lots for a cemetery and a tract for the public square.
 The county commissioners approved the proposal, and Ward, with Joseph C. Vance, entered into a written agreement on October 11, 1805.
 Ward and Vance named the new county seat, Urbana.

-The origin of the name 'Urbana' is unclear, however, it is thought that Ward and Vance used the Latin word 'urbs', which means city.
+The origin of the name 'Urbana' is unclear; however, it is thought that Ward and Vance used the Latin word 'urbs', which means city.
 Antrim provides the following theory: "It is said by some that Mr. Ward named the town from the word Urbanity, but I think it is quite likely he named it from an old Roman custom of dividing their people into different classes – one class, the Plebeians, and this again divided into two classes – Plebs Rustica and Plebs Urbana.
 The Plebs Rustica lived in the rural districts and were farmers, while the Plebs Urbana lived in villages and were mechanics and artisans."
 Others feel that Ward and Vance chose to name it from a town in Virginia, possibly Urbanna, but this seems unlikely.
 Urbanna means 'City of Anne' and was named for the English queen.
 It is more likely that two Revolutionary War veterans would turn to Latin rather than honor their former foe.
 A review in 1939 shows that of the 12 cities in the United States named "Urbana", the city in Ohio was the first.